Privacy Impact Assessment Guide: 7 Best Practices to Master PIAs

 Back in January 2003, the State of California enacted a set of anti-SPAM statutes that were among the strongest in the nation.
-Section 17529.2 of the California anti-spam law stated that no person or entity could send, or advertise in, an unsolicited commercial email sent from California, nor could any person or entity send, or advertise in, an unsolicited commercial email sent to a California email address.
+The California anti-spam law stated that no person or entity could send, or advertise in, an unsolicited commercial email sent from California, nor could any person or entity send, or advertise in, an unsolicited commercial email sent to a California email address.
 California law defined an "unsolicited commercial email" as any email that, in the absence of a prior-established business relationship, a recipient did not opt-in to receive.

 In response to the California law, the United States Congress enacted in 2003 the federal CAN-SPAM Act, which explicitly preempted state laws seeking to ban or regulate email spam.
 The CAN-SPAM Act makes it unlawful for any person to send a commercial email message unless that email message clearly and conspicuously identifies that it is an advertisement or a solicitation (unless prior consent has been obtained).
 Further, it requires that senders provide notice to the recipient of her ability to opt-out from further commercial email messages, and lists a valid physical postal address for a sender.

 California is again taking the lead with comprehensive data privacy legislation.
 The CCPA passed unanimously in June 2018.
 It's the first law in the US to set up a comprehensive set of rules around consumer data, "similar" to the European Union's General Data Protection Regulation (GDPR).

-California's economy is the largest in the United States, boasting a $3.0 trillion gross state product as of 2018.
+California's economy is the largest in the United States, boasting a $3 trillion gross state product as of 2018.
 California would rank as the world's fifth-largest economy, ahead of India and behind Germany.
 Additionally, California's Silicon Valley is home to some of the world's most valuable technology companies, including Apple, Alphabet Inc., and Facebook.
-In total, over 10% of Fortune 1000 companies are based in California, the most of any state.
+In total, more than 10% of Fortune 1000 companies are based in California, the most of any state.
 It's interesting to consider how the state of California is putting its citizens' needs before their most significant driver of revenue: Silicon Valley.

-It's no surprise that some of the largest tech companies in the US, most of which are located in California, lobbied to weaken the CCPA's provisions.
+It's no surprise that some of the largest tech companies in the U.S., most of which are located in California, lobbied to weaken the CCPA's provisions.
 These companies don't want to be on the hook for having to deal with what they see as burdensome requests enshrined in the state's new law anymore than they currently are for Europeans with GDPR.
 Despite the extensive lobbying, California's legislature passed the bill with minor amendments, much to the chagrin of tech companies in the state.
 Now companies like Microsoft, Apple, Salesforce, and others are among those who have issued written statements, opened portals, or made public comments about the need to protect consumer data, with Microsoft echoing California by describing privacy as a "fundamental right."

 On May 25, 2018, I recall (and you may remember) a flood of emails and alerts from companies in the past few weeks informing you about changes to their privacy policies, or asking for consent, again, even when they already had it under the EU Data Protection Directive.
 Back then, companies were given two years to become compliant after the EU adopted the GDPR, and still, many today are struggling to become compliant.

 Now, this past week, and what's been interesting to me, is the lesser amount of companies who have performed the necessary updates to their privacy policies and technologies to give California citizens insight and control over how their data is collected and sold.
 When GDPR came into enforcement, I had received over 100 email notices from companies in that one week.
 This week alone, I've only seen two email updates and one website banner update.
 The California attorney general has said, 'We only have resources to bring a few cases a year.'"
 So maybe companies are saying, "The odds of getting sued are pretty slim?" which I doubt a bit.
-I know that many companies are also thinking that if they are GDPR compliant, then they must be ok in California, which is far from the truth.
-For example:
+I know that many companies are also thinking that if they are GDPR compliant, then they must be okay in California, which is far from the truth.